Barony and Castle of Giffen: The armorial bearings of the Barony of Giffen

 This coat of arms used to be in the Auld Beith Kirk, in the Giffen loft.
 The Giffen aisle at the Auld Kirk still stands.
 The coat of armorial bearings were moved to the new Beith Kirk in 1807.
 RC is Robert Montgomerie, brother to the murdered Hugh, 4th Earl of Eglinton.
-JC is for Jean Campbell, his wife, daughter of Sir Matthew Campbell of London.
+JC is for Jean Campbell, his wife, daughter of Sir Matthew Campbell of Loudoun.
 The conjoined MEs either side of the date are for 'Master of Eglintoun', the title which he bore as second son of Hugh, the 3rd Earl, and heir presumptive to his nephew Hugh, the fifth earl; the date is that of his death.

 The Darien Affair

 The Darien Scheme was an attempt by the Scots, led by William Paterson (the founder of the Bank of England), in the 1690s to set up a trading colony in Central America in the late 1690s, however the opposition from England and elsewhere was so great that the attempt failed with huge losses and great financial implications for the country and for individuals.
 Half of the whole circulating capital of Scotland was subscribed and mostly lost, although the Act of Union in 1707 made provision for a degree of compensation to be paid to the Darien subscribers.
 In Cunninghame some examples of losses are Frances Montgomerie of Giffin (£1000), Major James Cunninghame of Aiket (£200), Sir William Cunninghame of Cunninghamhead (£1000), and James Thomson of Hill in Kilmaurs (£100).
 In modern terms a thousand pounds loss in the 17th century must have been a devastating blow to the family finances.